Letter of Credit · Document Request

 Context

-Letters of Credit are used in international trade to reduce risk between buyers and sellers by ensuring payments are only made once specific conditions are met.
-They are essential, but also complex, involving detailed information, strict requirements and multiple stages.
+Letters of Credit are used in international trade to reduce risk by ensuring payment is only released once specific conditions are met.
+They are essential but complex, involving strict requirements, detailed information and multiple stages.
+A key part of the process is the document request where the seller must provide documents to receive payment.

 Problem